nblumoe/viking-village-vandalism/README.md

 ## Introduction

-A play-clj game in which you are a might Viking warrior vandalising a village. \o/
+A play-clj game in which you are a mighty viking warrior vandalising a village. \o/

 ## Contents